 Travel Can Hurt Your Back

 From my own experience, I have to go any distance in a car, or fly somewhere, I can pretty much count on my neck and upper back going bad on me.
 It seems like no matter what I do, including taking the muscle-relaxers my doctor prescribed, I still wind up in pain.
 If you have neck pain when you have to sit in a car or plane, then maybe some of what I've learned can help you too.
 I have found a few quality inflatable travel pillows that actually make a difference.

 Finding Comfort on a Plane or in a Car

 Aside from the bumps and swerves of travel, the stress of travel can add to our neck and back discomfort.
 Having to deal with tickets, departure lines, and hauling luggage sets us up for neck tensions, which can serve to inflame and sensitize connective tissue throughout the neck and shoulders.
 I'm not sure if my travel discomfort causes my anxiety or the other way around, but either way it's literally a pain for me to sit in a car or plane seat for any length of time.
 I'm totally fine once we get to where we're going, but the process of getting there is a real drag.

 I travel a lot, and it's hard on my neck.
-I have been through quite a few travel pillows and cushions, and they all fell short in one way or another, especially thise cheap inflatable models.
+I have been through quite a few travel pillows and cushions, and they all fell short in one way or another, especially those cheap inflatable models.
 I'm sensitive to temperature, so I was made miserable by travel pillows with synthetic covers that made my face sweat -- no fun!
-This cool memory foam travel pillow, on the other hand, has some really great features:

 - Memory foam pillow stays cool and comfortable